-Study of the role of the retail manager, with examination of selected current topical issues.
+The role of the retail merchandiser, with examination of selected current topical issues.
 Review of budgetary standards and techniques used for strategic planning.
+Application of merchandising planning concepts utilizing computer systems.
 Emphasis placed on critical analysis and decision making.
-Prerequisites: MM 2400, MGT 2360.
+Prerequisites: MGT 2360; MRM 2400.